Get

 • $5–$25 per month

 You shouldn’t need to take your Thai Bangkaew to a professional groomer for haircuts, but you will need to brush them out daily and brush their teeth at least once a day.
-This isn’t going to cost you a ton, but it’s not free either.
+This isn’t going to cost you much, and it’s one of the minor monthly expenses.

-Finally, you’ll need to decide if you want to take the time to clip your dog’s nails yourself or if you want to pay a professional to do it for you.
+Finally, you’ll need to decide whether you want to clip your dog’s nails yourself or hire a professional to do it.

 Medications and Vet Visits